aalexdv/facebook-js/README.md

 # facebook-js
-Created a basic program called facebook using loops and inputs, which displays feed after succesfull logging
+Created a basic program called facebook using loops and inputs, which displays feed after succesful logging